 Most popular Linux distributions include a Java Runtime Environment as part of its default package.
-Usually this JRE is the one included in the Open Java Development Kit (http://openjdk.java.net/). openSF software requires the JRE OracleTM so it is needed to install it and set it as default JRE instead of the openJDK one.
+Usually this JRE is the one included in the Open Java Development Kit (http://openjdk.java.net/).
+The openSF framework is only officially supported with the Oracle TM JRE, so it may be needed to install it and set it as default JRE instead of the openJDK one.

 As in the MySQL case, OracleTM Java Runtime Environment is included in the software repositories of the most popular distributions.
 Please check the distribution documentation about how to install new software from official repositories.
-There is also available a standalone JRE OracleTM version for Linux operating systems.
-It consists in a tarball file, generic for all distributions, whose installation method is as simple as uncompress it in the desired destination folder.
+There is also a standalone JRE OracleTM version for Linux operating systems available.
+It consists in a tarball file, generic for all distributions, whose installation method is as simple as uncompressing it in the desired destination folder.
 It includes all the necessary files to run java applications through the Java Virtual Machine.
 This package can be downloaded from the official Java OracleTM web page.

-Note that after the installation of the Oracle Java the JAVA\HOME environment variable must point to the folder location of the JRE (e.g. export JAVA\HOME=/usr/java/jdk1.8.0\131).
+Note that after the installation of the Oracle Java the JAVA\HOME environment variable must point to the folder location of the JRE (e.g. export JAVA HOME=/usr/java/jdk1.8.0 131).